CottageLabs/website/content/projects/sword.md

   screenshot: "sword3.jpg"
 ---

-In 2011 Jisc in the UK identified the need for a repository deposit protocol, which came to be SWORD.
+In 2011 Jisc in the UK identified the need for a repository deposit protocol, which came to be **SWORD**.
 Soon after that more advanced deposit use cases became apparent, and Cottage Labs took over as technical lead for the specification and have driven it forward through 2 subsequent versions.